Aliases for SCN4B Gene

 The protein encoded by this gene is one of several sodium channel beta subunits.
 These subunits interact with voltage-gated alpha subunits to change sodium channel kinetics.
 The encoded transmembrane protein forms interchain disulfide bonds with SCN2A.
 Defects in this gene are a cause of long QT syndrome type 10 (LQT10).
 Three protein-coding and one non-coding transcript variant have been found for this gene.[provided by RefSeq, Mar 2009]

 GeneCards Summary for SCN4B Gene

 SCN4B (Sodium Voltage-Gated Channel Beta Subunit 4) is a Protein Coding gene.
 Diseases associated with SCN4B include Long Qt Syndrome 10 and Familial Atrial Fibrillation.
-Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Developmental Biology.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Interaction between L1 and Ankyrins.
 Gene Ontology (GO) annotations related to this gene include ion channel binding and voltage-gated sodium channel activity.
 An important paralog of this gene is SCN2B.

 Voltage-gated sodium channels (NaV) are responsible for action potential initiation and propagation in excitable cells, including nerve, muscle, and neuroendocrine cell types.
 They are also expressed at low levels in non-excitable cells, where their physiological role is unclear.